How to Make a Homemade Taco Bowl

 Unfortunately, my tortilla utopia doesn’t exist yet so I’m stuck making my own tortilla gear.

-1) For each tortilla, add about a tablespoon of neutral oil to a skillet and warm tortilla over medium heat.
+1) For each tortilla, light spray or brush a tortilla on both sides with oil (I like avocado oil, but any neutral oil will work).
+Warm tortilla in a skillet over medium heat.
 Cook for about 30 seconds per side and make sure the tortilla is lightly coated with warm oil.

 2) Drape tortilla over a medium sized (16 ounce is good) ramekin.
 Crimp edges so the tortilla sits in a circle and no edges pop up.
 Cover the tortilla tightly with foil so it holds its shape.